BurnyCoder/BurnyCoder/README.md

 ### Questions I explore the most

-- What is the state of the art in artificial intelligence mathematical theory and engineering practice?
+- What is the state of the art in artificial intelligence engineering practice?
+- How does artificial intelligence work?
+What's the current state of empirical research and mathematical theory in artificial intelligence?
 - How to define and understand artificial general intelligence and superintelligence?
-- How to apply AI for reverse engineering equations behind everything?
+- How to apply AI for reverse engineering mathematics behind everything?
 How to apply AI for good as ideally as possible as much as possible?
 - How to make machines creative beyond human limitations and comprehension for scientific discovery, physics, mathematics, art, philosophy?
 - What is the fundamental mathematics of intelligence?
 What are all the different types of all the possible current and future intelligent systems?
 - What is and what will be the geopolitics of AI?
 What are the probabilities of different future scenarios?